-Subsection (g) would permit a producer to use this term in reference to the product as a whole, if all ingredients, as well as the finished pet food product, are "stored, handled, processed, and transported in a manner and consistent and compliant with regulations for good manufacturing practices for human food pursuant to Health and Safety Code section 110105as defined by subsection (t) below."
+Subsection (g) would permit a producer to use this term in reference to the product as a whole, if all ingredients, as well as the finished pet food product, are "stored, handled, processed, and transported in a manner and consistent and compliant with regulations for good manufacturing practices for human food pursuant to Health and Safety Code section 110105."
 The proposed language for this subsection is taken directly from the AAFCO OP guidelines for use of the term human grade, which, as a national organization, reflects the term as it is commonly understood and applied by processors.
 Permitting processors to use this term, and basing it on the AAFCO OP, will increase consistency in the market for all producers who wish to sell human grade pet food in multiple states.
 Further, the regulation would consist of a clear definition, which would provide California pet owners who wish to feed a household pet human grade food the ability to know what standards must be met to use the term.
-Finally, as discussed below, a reference to Health and Safety Code section 110105subsection (t) is proposed to increase the clarity of section 19025 by specifying the meaning of providing a definition of "good manufacturing practices,." which is used in the proposed amendments to subsection (g) and (g).
+Finally, a reference to Health and Safety Code section 110105is proposed to increase the clarity of section 19025 by specifying the meaning of "good manufacturing practices."